 In the days when I was able to stroll across the Sultan Qaboos highway carrying a mini fort; Lego kindly made a Lego-brick version of the first feature that a visitor arriving in Muscat in the mid 1980’s saw, for our Lego in Oman show.

 I had obtained the Lego agency for the company I managed and needed to do a lot of things to differentiate the business.
-Lego was to be a key part as, although there are similar products, Lego not only produces product that in terms of quality was superior to the others but importantly for me was an effective brand marketing company.
+Lego was to be a key part as, although there are similar building block products, Lego not only produces product that in terms of quality was superior to the others but, importantly for me, was an effective brand marketing company.
 We were going to hold a Lego exhibition of Arabian Towns – and what better than to have Muscat depicted.
-Lego in Denmark agreed and their team built our piece and shipped it in the container with our Arabian Town all the way to us in Muscat.
+Lego in Denmark agreed and their team built our piece and shipped it in the container with our Arabian Town all the way from Denmark to us in Muscat.

 One of Oman’s iconic roundabouts – the airport roundabout was to feature in our Lego in Oman World Show ‘Arabian Towns’.
 Most of these roundabouts have disappeared into a world of flyovers and traffic lights needed by the colossal numbers of cars on Muscat’s roads.

 There were purposes of course and for me both were essential and interlinked.

 One was to show what was possible to do with imagination and standard Lego bricks.
 Our special tower joined a townscape which was fictional; Sinbad’s hometown from 1001 nights.
 The other purpose was to catapult our company name into our potential customer’s attention and start a branding boost through hands-on experiences, competitions and media coverage.